thefotios/eslint/docs/rules/consistent-return.md

 ## When Not To Use It

-If you want to allow functions to have different `return` behavior depending on code branching, then it is safe to disable this rule.
+Do not enable this rule if you want to allow functions to have different `return` behavior depending on code branching.